Health in the United States: Vaccination

 The Advisory Committee on Immunization Practices makes scientific recommendations which are generally followed by the federal government, state governments, and private health insurance companies.

-All 50 states in the U.S. mandate immunizations for children in order to enroll in public school, but various exemptions are available depending on the state.
-All states have exemptions for people who have medical contraindications to vaccines, and all states except for California, Maine, Mississippi, New York, and West Virginia allow religious exemptions, while sixteen states allow parents to cite personal, conscientious, philosophical, or other objections.
+All 50 U.S. states mandate immunizations for children in order to enroll in public school, but various exemptions are available depending on the state.
+All states also have exemptions for people who have medical contraindications to vaccines; all states except for California, Maine, Mississippi, New York, and West Virginia allow religious exemptions, while sixteen states allow parents to cite personal, conscientious, philosophical, or other objections.
 An increasing number of parents are using religious and philosophical exemptions; researchers have cited this increased use of exemptions as contributing to loss of herd immunity within these communities, and hence an increasing number of disease outbreaks.

+The growing trend of vaccine hesitancy is seen as one of the key factors behind the resurgence of vaccine-preventable diseases, particularly measles.
+Studies show that localized outbreaks have occurred in communities with high rates of exemptions, where vaccine coverage is below the critical threshold for herd immunity.
+For instance, the 2014-2015 measles outbreak in the United States, which primarily affected unvaccinated children, highlighted the vulnerability of these communities.
+Additionally, the increasing prevalence of misinformation on social media platforms has exacerbated vaccine hesitancy, making it a public health challenge.
+As a result, some states, such as California, have implemented stricter vaccination requirements to curb these trends.

 The American Academy of Pediatrics (AAP) advises physicians to respect the refusal of parents to vaccinate their child after adequate discussion, unless the child is put at significant risk of harm (e.g., during an epidemic, or after a deep and contaminated puncture wound).
 Under such circumstances, the AAP states that parental refusal of immunization constitutes a form of medical neglect and should be reported to state child protective services agencies.

 See Vaccination schedule for the vaccination schedule used in the United States.

 Immunizations are often compulsory for military enlistment in the U.S.

 All vaccines recommended by the U.S. government for its citizens are required for green card applicants.
 This requirement stirred controversy when it was applied to the HPV vaccine in July 2008 because of the cost of the vaccine, and because the other thirteen required vaccines prevent diseases which are spread by a respiratory route and are considered highly contagious, while HPV is only spread through sexual contact.
 In November 2009, this requirement was canceled.

+The controversy surrounding mandatory vaccination has often revolved around the balance between public health measures and individual rights.
+Ethical debates regarding vaccine mandates have been influenced by concerns over bodily autonomy and parental rights.
+However, numerous studies emphasize that vaccination mandates are essential for protecting public health and preventing the spread of infectious diseases.
+Mandatory vaccination laws are associated with higher immunization rates and lower incidence of vaccine-preventable diseases, supporting the argument that such laws are effective public health interventions.